Menu

 BONUS : Visit the Aeolian Islands for 2 days.

 If you have time during your trip to Sicily, I strongly advise you to include these magnificent islands in your road trip itinerary.
+Located off the coast of Messina, this archipelago of 7 main islands is a veritable Mediterranean paradise.
+Each of the islands has its own unique charm.

 Visit Taormina